luandretta/worth-a-trip-drf/README.md

 ### Persona

-The target audience for Worth a trip is:
+The target audience for Worth a Trip is:
 * travel lovers;
 * would like to share informations or their thoughts on social media;
 * would like to influence people;